shamblett/coap/README.md

 Configuration is achieved by editing a yaml based config file containing many of CoAP protocol configurations.

-This is a full implementation of the CoAP protocol including blockwise transfer, deduplication etc.
+This is a full implementation of the CoAP protocol including blockwise transfer, deduplication, transmission retries using request/response matching etc.

 Many examples of usage are provided in the examples directory both using a .NET based CoAP server for local testing and testing using the coap.me (http://coap.me/) test server.